 Bernard John (Bernie) Ebbers was born on August 27, 1941, in Edmonton, Alberta, Canada.
 He attended the University of Alberta, but later transferred to Mississippi College where he earned a BS in Physical Education.
 He began his business career by operating a chain of motels in Mississippi.
 In 1983, he joined several other investors in the newly formed Long Distance Discount Services, Inc. In 1985, he took over as CEO of the corporation.
 The company acquired over 60 other independent telecommunication companies.
-In 1995, the company changed its name to World Com (Bernie Ebbers, Time Magazine, 1999).
+In 1995, the company changed its name to World Com.
 In 1996, World Com acquired MFS Communications, Inc., which at that time owned UU Net, for \$12 billion.
 In September 1998, World Com merged with the MCI Corporation for a reported \$37 billion.
 It was one of the largest corporate mergers in US history.
 In 1999, MCI World Com attempted to acquire Sprint Communications for over \$115 billion.
 However, the attempted acquisition was blocked by US and European antitrust regulators.
 At this time a general downturn was beginning to take place in the telecom market and World Com stock price began to decline.
-In the first quarter of 1999, World Com stock peaked (Ebber's high-risk act came crashing down on him, 2002).
+In the first quarter of 1999, World Com stock peaked.
 Mr. Ebber's personal holdings were estimated to be about \$1.4 billion.
 He was listed by Forbes magazine to be 174th in its list of the 400 richest people.
 He was honored by Mississippi College with an Honorary Doctorate of Laws.
 The merger of World Com and MCI Communications brought fame and fortune to Mr. Ebbers.
 MCI World Com was the number four communications company in the US.
 Forbes, Business Week, Financial World, Fortune, and other magazines praised Mr. Ebbers for his stellar performance in pushing MCI World Com to number 80 in the Fortune 500 List of Best Corporations.
 The Wall Street Journal's Shareholders Scoreboard ranked MCI World Com number one among telecommunication companies in return to shareholder investment in 1997, 1998, and 1999.
 He was among 16 outstanding CEO's recommended by Financial World, and Business Week ranked him as one of the top managers in 1997.
-Mr. Ebbers was inducted into the Mississippi Business Hall of Fame.
-He served as chairman of the board of directors of the Competitive Telecommunications Association from 1993 to 1995.
-On July 16, 2001, President Bush announced that he intended to appoint Mr. Ebbers to the President's National Security Telecommunications Committee (President Bush Plans to appoint WorldCom's Ebbers to NSTAC, 2001).
-(National Communications System.)
+Mr. Ebbers was inducted into the Mississippi Business He served as chairman of the board of directors of the Competitive Hall of Fame.
+Telecommunications Association from 1993 to 1995.
+On July 16, 2001, President Bush announced that he intended to appoint Mr. Ebbers to the President's National Security Telecommunications Committee (NSTAC).
 The NSTAC is composed of up to 30 presidential appointees.
 In its advisory role the NSTAC provides industry-based analyses and recommendations on policy and technical issues related to telecommunications, information systems infrastructure protection, and other national security and emergency concerns (O'Donnell, 2002).
 From this extraordinary pinnacle of success, Mr. Ebbers began his descent into the lowest depths of personal ruin, dragging down with him the World Com Corporation and its shareholders.
 Again, what can CEO's learn from an analysis of Mr. Ebber's leadership of the World Com Corporation?
 It appears that much can be learned.